Friday 6 November 2020

 Last night I ran the largest game of Galleys & Galleons I've played so far - a 16th century galley action between the Turks and the Venetians.

 Caesar and Gary were the other players.
 Caesar has played G&G a couple of times before, whilst Gary was a newbie.
-They took the Turks between them, whilst I played the Venetians sine they had a couple of ships that required a little more knowledge of the rules.
+They took the Turks between them, whilst I played the Venetians since they had a couple of ships that required a little more knowledge of the rules.

 The Turks had three lanternas (flagships), seven galleys and five galliots.
 The Venetians fielded three lanternas (also flagships), five galleys, four galliots and two galleasses.
 Both sides had to split their fleet into three commands, each led by one of their lanternas.
-The stas for the ships were lifted straight from the rules - the galleys, lanternas and galliots from the basic set and the galleasses from 'Fayre Winds and Foul Tides' (there is a galleass in the basic rules, but it lacks the heavy fore and aft gunnery of the other version).
+The stats for the ships were lifted straight from the rules - the galleys, lanternas and galliots from the basic set and the galleasses from 'Fayre Winds and Foul Tides' (there is a galleass in the basic rules, but it lacks the heavy fore and aft gunnery of the other version).

 So a total of 29 ships in play, and roughly 870 points per side (the Venetians were down 12 points, which I was going to make up by making one of the lanternas 'Charismatic', but I forgot to do it)